Data & Intelligence

 Reported fundraising totals reflect only official closes (interim and/or final) as reported in primary and secondary sources or directly by fund managers.
 Capital commitments accruing prior to or between official closes are not included in reporting.

 Aggregate data on exit activity in emerging markets can be subject to significant selection bias in the reporting of such transactions.
-Accordingly, exit data included in EMPEA reports and data products should not be treated as a comprehensive picture of all emerging markets exit activity, but as a sampling of exits from a given market or time period.
+Accordingly, exit data is only included in EMPEA reports and data products on a select basis and should not be treated as a comprehensive picture of all emerging markets exit activity, but as a sampling of exits from a given market or time period.

 Regions in EMPEA reports are defined as: